daandouwe/Thesis/old/outline/stochastic-rnng.md

 ## Outline

 1. Replicate the original paper.
-Focus on the discriminative variant in the beginning, and then continue to the generative model.
+We focus on the discriminative variant in the beginning, and then continue to the generative model.
-2. Replace the RNNs with SRNNs to create the S-RNNG.
+2. Replace the RNNs that with stochastic RNNs to create the S-RNNG.
+A good first step to this end is to implement the S-RNNG first as language model.
 3. Use the generative S-RNNG as a decoder for neural NMT.

 ## Possible other directions: